iuscommunity/sphinx_iuscommunity/pages/IUSvsSoftwareCollections.rst

 * The SCL `Product Life Cycle`_ states that new packages will be released every 18 months.
 These release are snapshots with backported security fixes, and are supported for a period of three years.

+FAQ
+===

+Q. What is the difference between mysql55-server and mysql55-mysql-server?

+A. The package mysql55-server is from the IUS repo.
+The package mysql55-mysql-server is an SCL RPM that Red Hat chose to add to the base EL5 repos.
+Please refer to `Red Hat's MySQL 5.5 migration guide`_ for more information.

 More Info
 =========